ThingLabsIo/ThingLabsIo.github.io/pages/workshop/full-day-windows/00-cs-labs.md

 ## Lab 06: Storing and Displaying IoT Data
 In this lab you will build a data pipeline that captures the data coming into IoT Hub and persists it using Azure storage.
 You will then connect a website to Azure and retreive the data for display in a browser.

+<a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/storing-displaying-data/">Estimated time to complete: 20-minutes.
+Go to  'Storing & Displaying IoT Data' ›</a>

 ## Lab 07: Lab: Sending Cloud-to-Device (C2D) Messages
-In this lab you will extend your website by adding the ability to control the THingLabs Thingy&trade; remotely.
+In this lab you will extend your website by adding the ability to control the ThingLabs Thingy&trade; remotely.
 The website will send messages to the Thingy via Azure.

-<a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/visualize-iot-with-powerbi/">Estimated time to complete: 20-minutes.
-Go to  'Visualizing IoT Data with Power BI' ›</a>
+<a class="radius button small" href="{{ site.url }}/workshop/full-day-windows/sending-c2d-messages/">Estimated time to complete: 20-minutes.
+Go to  'Sending Cloud to Device (C2D) Messages' ›</a>